-Illinois remains one of only several states that extends a parents obligation to the support of children after the age of majority even in cases where the child is not disabled.
-Thirteen states, including Illinois, require post-high school education support while an additional 11 states will enforce contracts entered by agreement regarding post-high school education expenses or allow some exceptions that can create a post-high school education expense obligation.
+Illinois remains one of only a few states that extends a parent’s obligation to support children after the age of majority, even in cases where the child is not disabled.
+Thirteen states, including Illinois, require post-high school education support.
+An additional 11 states enforce contracts entered by agreement regarding post-high school education expenses or allow some exceptions that can create a post-high school education expense obligation.

-And since January 1, 2016, Illinois law has been comprehensively changed regarding post-high school educational expenses in several ways.
-Generally, these changes reflect existing case law but in several respects there are new or different provisions.
+Since January 1, 2016, Illinois law has been comprehensively amended with respect to post-high school educational expenses in several respects.
+Generally, these changes reflect existing caselaw.
+But in several ways, there are new or different provisions.

 - There is a sunset for the obligation: Age 23 generally but in no event beyond the child’s 25th birthday;